LaunchCodeEducation/lchs/src/chapters/http/how-the-internet-works.rst

 images.
 It also provides the rules for how to format the responses.
 The details of the request/response structure come later in this chapter.

 **HTTPS** adds a secure connection to HTTP.
-This means that any data sent is *encrypted* to keep it from being read while in transit.
+Any data sent is *encrypted* to keep it from being read while in transit.
 The data is coded at one end of the line (by the server or client), and then decoded at the other end.

 TCP/IP
 ^^^^^^